Do I have to install the security software (virus/malware protection) that Saint Mary's College provides

 What if I already have anti-virus/anti-malware software installed on my computer?

-In a networked environment such as Saint Mary's College (including ResNet), the ease with which a malicious software (such as viruses) can spread from computer to computer is greatly multiplied, as is its potential for damage.
+In a networked environment such as Saint Mary's College (including BelleNet), the ease with which a malicious software (such as viruses) can spread from computer to computer is greatly multiplied, as is its potential for damage.
 Instead of affecting just your machine, malware could spread to hundreds of computers all over campus, and could even bring down our campus network.

-Recognizing this threat, the College provides virus protection software free of cost to all students, faculty, and staff for their personal computers.
-This software can be downloaded from the Internet and installed on your computer.Saint Mary's College provides Bitdefender for computers running Microsoft Windows 7 (SP1), Windows 8, Windows 8.1, and Windows 10 and Mac OS X Mavericks (10.9.5), Mac OS X Yosemite (10.10 or later), Mac OS X El Capitan (10.11), and macOS Sierra (10.12).
-The current versions of these programs are configured to automatically update their virus definition files on a regular (as often as needed) basis.
+Recognizing this threat, the College provides security software free of cost to all students, faculty, and staff for their personally-owned computers.Saint Mary's College provides Bitdefender for computers running Microsoft Windows 8, Windows 8.1, and Windows 10 and macOS Sierra (10.12), macOS High Sierra (10.13), macOS Mojave (10.14), and macOS Catalina (10.15).
+The current versions of Bitdefender are configured to automatically update their virus definition files on a regular (as often as needed) basis.

 Bitdefender can be downloaded from the Internet, so it can be installed on personally-owned computers even during breaks and when students are studying abroad.